eos/eos/doc/installation.rst

 You must now decide where EOS will be installed.
 To proceed we require you to set the environment variable ``PREFIX``.
-We recommend installing to your home directory.
+We recommend installing to the standard directory of your python virtual environment, which is typically given by the $VIRTUAL_ENV environment variable.
 To do this, run the following command:

 ::

-  export PREFIX=${HOME}/.local
+  export PREFIX=$VIRTUAL_ENV

 Next, you must configure the EOS build using the ``configure`` script.
 To use the EOS Python interface you must pass ``--enable-python`` to the call ``configure``.